Settings & Preferences

 | Processing Threads | 0 (auto) | Number of CPU threads for node evaluation.
 0 = automatic.
 Requires restart. |

-| GPU Acceleration | On (auto-detected) | Use OpenCL and compute shaders for accelerated processing when a compatible GPU is available |
+| GPU Acceleration | On (auto-detected) | Use OpenCL and compute shaders for accelerated processing when a compatible GPU is available.
+Toggling this takes effect in the current session, no restart needed. |

 Privacy